brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 Thief Rogues with the Healer feat can easily take on support roles, and Artificers, Paladins, and Rangers can heal with some of their spells.
 Many other classes have subclasses that can help provide support, such as the Celestial Warlock, the Purple Dragon Knight Fighter, or the Way of Mercy Monk.
 For buffs, Wolf Totem Barbarians can grant advantage to other melee characters in the party, and Paladins have auras that grant a variety of effects.

-Control isn’t always a role people think of, particularly if they’re new to tabletop gaming, but it’s one that can make fights much easier.
+Control isn’t always a role people think of, particularly if they’re new to tabletop gaming, but it can make fights much easier.
 If you get swarmed by a bunch of weaker foes, it doesn’t matter how hard your Paladin or Barbarian hit—you’re going to get hit a lot.
 Being able to take out a whole area of foes until you’re ready to deal with them can be a lifesaver.

 ### Make Sure You Can Kill Your Enemies

 No matter what kind of campaign you’re running, you will eventually be thrust into combat.
 You’ll need a way to defeat your enemies, which means you will have to be able to do some damage.
-Every class has some way of dealing damage, so make sure someone in your party (preferably several) are able to get some serious hits in when it counts.
+Every class has some way of dealing damage, so make sure someone in your party (preferably several) can get some serious hits in when it counts.

 You’ll want to prioritize damage over healing, as killing your enemies faster means you take less damage, and you can take a short rest rather than use spell slots for healing.
 Spend your limited healing resources when someone else is going to stop dealing damage—like if they go down in a fight.
 Support characters can all do more urgent things, like dealing damage, helping others do more damage, or preventing the enemy from dealing damage.